modoboa/modoboa/doc/upgrade.rst

 1.15.0
 ======

-This version drops Python 2 support.
+This version drops Python 2 support so don't forget to update all the extensions you use.

 .. warning::